 The whole process looked like this:

-Again, going with an inexpensive freestanding tub designed for a full soak with 40gal of water or less will both increase the chances that it’ll actually get used and give lots of flexibility for any future remodel choices.
+Again, going with an inexpensive freestanding tub designed for a full soak with less than 40gal of water will both increase the chances that it’ll actually get used and give lots of flexibility for any future remodel choices.

 Floor Tile